 Titan series features one of the most expensive cards by Nvidia and is only second to Quadro cards when it comes to mouth-watering price.
 Both these series, Titan and Quadro, are not designed for regular consumers but for high-end professionals with deep pockets.
 To mention a few, it caters to the needs of AI researchers, deep learning developers, data scientists, content creators, and artists.

-This card comes with 576 Tensor and 72 RTX cores to back its claim that it is a card for budding Artificial Intelligence Industry.
+This card comes with 576 Tensor and 72 RTX cores to back its claim that it is a card for the budding Artificial Intelligence Industry.
 To remind you, dedicated tensor cores significantly improve GPU performance while performing tasks related to machine learning, whereas RTX cores have their role to play in rendering photorealistic graphics.

 Next to cores, it has a huge memory size of 24 GB—equal to that of Quadro P6000.
 The speed is fast enough for high-performance needs.
 Heavy-duty 3D rendering software and Machine learning algo can bank on fast memory speed and large memory size.